tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/功能实践/跑通通话模式/跑通通话模式(Electron)_intl_en.md

 // Subscribe to the room entry event trtcCloud.on('onEnterRoom', onEnterRoom);

 // Enter room.
-If the room does not exist, the TRTC will create one let param = new TRTCParams();
+If the room does not exist, the TRTC will create one. let param = new TRTCParams();
 param.sdkAppId = 1400000123;
 param.roomId = 29834;